 Whichever specialisation you choose, you’ll get a solid grounding in the fundamentals of communication across all industries, with a set of core subjects.
 Things like ethics, law, entrepreneurship.
 Plus, developing a portfolio to learn how to produce and present your work.
 Then, you can take your learning down the avenue you choose – all from within the one degree.

 So, what do these specialisations look like?

 Want to create compelling ad campaigns that fascinate people?
 That drive a business and make a splash?
-Our advertising specialisation is where you can.
-You’ll learn the whole gamut of a campaign, from researching your target audience and planning it across channels – including social and digital – to getting it out into the world.
+Or cultivate a loyal audience for your organisation?
+Our advertising and public relations specialisation is where you can.
+You’ll learn the whole gamut of a campaign, from researching your target audience and planning it across channels – including social and digital – to getting it out into the world and fostering engagement.

 You will also have the chance to get creative, as Pia Priestley, who’s currently studying her Bachelor of Communication explains.

 “The advertising creative class is where we learn about how to formulate a strong idea and investigate what comprises an effective advertisement.